-Finland comes in at the tenth spot in the list, with its citizens' average heights collectively being 5 feet, 8.5 inches across both genders.
-Studies in Finland show that genes influence growth at each stage of height achieved in life.
+Luxembourg comes in at the tenth spot in the list, with its citizens' average heights collectively being 1.799 meters (5.9 feet) across both genders.
+Genes could influence growth at each stage of height achieved in life.
 Obviously, nutrition and environment also are other factors that turn on the growth genes in childhood.
-Breastfeeding is also being promoted in the country as being beneficial to Finnish babies.
-Public nutrition research in Finland is serious about the correlation between food and the prevention of health problems.
-Physical activity, such as sports, and diet are also among the government's list of important domestic policies.
+Breastfeeding is also being promoted in the country as being beneficial to babies.

-Norway hits the list in the fifth spot, with its citizens' average heights at 5 feet, 9 inches across both genders.
+Norway hits the list in the fourth spot, with its citizens' average heights measuring 1.824 meters (5.98 feet).
 In the old days, the Vikings were some of the tallest people, and, today, Norwegians remain in that category.
 The Norwegian diet is full of protein and good calories that must maintain their superb growth from childhood years and on.
 The country is known for its quality of life and social mobility, as well as its human development assistance from the government.
 Much of this is supported by its oil reserve revenues.

-Denmark proves it's got conducive genes and environmental factors for height by coming in at fourth place, with its citizens' average heights at 5 feet, 9.25 inches across both genders.
+Denmark cites conducive genes and environmental factors for height by coming in at third place, with its citizens' average heights at 1.826 meters (5.99 feet) across both genders.
 The Danes are known for their good looks among Danish and fairness among Dane maidens alike.
 They register as one of the wealthier nations in Europe, and their income is one of the highest per capita in the world as well.
 The Danish government takes care of its own with its excellent social services.
 Diet and genes, however, obviously have the final say in determining growth.

-Montenegro comes in at the third spot in the list, with its citizens' average heights being 5 feet, 9.25 inches across both genders.
+Montenegro comes in at the second spot on the list, with its citizens' average heights being 1.832 meters (6.01 feet) across both genders.
 Montenegro is situated in the Dinaric Alps, which has great weather and clean mountain air.
 Children in Montenegro have good nutrition, and that partly explains the Montenegrin height advantage.
 Montenegro's cuisine has Italian, Turkish, and Hungarian flavors, which prove to have more than enough nutritional value.
 The Montenegrin gene pool, of course, is the major factor that gives its people an edge over other countries in maintaining its population's height increment.

-The Netherlands comes in second in height with its citizens' average heights at 5 feet, 9.75 inches across both genders.
+The Netherlands comes in first for height with its citizens' average heights at 1.838 meters (5.92 feet) across both genders.
 As determined by the World Health Organization, quality of life and a good diet consisting of dairy products and cold-water fish may have contributed to their tall stature.
 The predominance of this phenomenon is translated into the only country in the world that has an advocacy representing tall people.
 It's interesting to note that all government buildings in the Netherlands have tall doorways.